horothesun/arch-setup/README.md

 launch it, set `brave://flags/#ozone-platform-hint` to "Wayland" (to fix fractional scaling font issues) and restart.

+Set `brave://flags/#scrollable-tabstrip` to "Enabled" to actually disable the feature.

 ### IntelliJ Idea IDE

 Install with